What is a Ghost Kitchen?: A Complete Guide

 When you understand how valuable of a concept this is for the customer, you know how crucial it is to master delivery so you can better meet their needs.

 Ghost kitchens allow you to tap into the online delivery business which is rapidly growing and projected to reach $1 trillion by 2030.2 Now more than ever in the restaurant industry, it is crucial to adapt to the online delivery market to capitalize on market demand.

-In order to remain competitive, it is vital to build a delivery service using a ghost restaurant or ghost kitchen model that works based on current demand.
+To remain competitive, it is vital to build a delivery service using a ghost restaurant or ghost kitchen model that works based on current demand.

 How do ghost kitchens work?

-To get started in a ghost kitchen or virtual kitchen, you'll begin by renting out space at a facility where you can prep delivery orders.
-Once you're setup with the commercial kitchen equipment you need to operate, you'll launch your restaurant brand online across multiple delivery apps.
-Then you'll watch incoming orders and prepare food in your delivery-only kitchen space.
+To get started in a ghost kitchen or virtual kitchen, you’ll begin by renting out space at a facility where you can prep delivery orders.
+Once you’re set up with the commercial kitchen equipment you need to operate, you’ll launch your restaurant brand online across multiple delivery apps.
+Then you’ll watch incoming orders and prepare food in your delivery-only kitchen space.

 Each existing kitchen is fully equipped with basic amenities and customizable options to best meet you and your customers’ needs.
 You have more flexibility than ever before, where you can get creative in the kitchen again, and try new menu ideas and concepts.
 Here’s a quick video showing how CloudKitchens work.

 With the recent rise in popularity of major food delivery providers (Uber Eats, Doordash, Grubhub, Postmates, etc.), it’s more important now than ever to build a delivery model that works.
 At CloudKitchens, we provide the infrastructure and technology you need to run a successful delivery kitchen business/virtual brand.

 - First, you’ll get access to your own ghost kitchen, fit with basic commercial kitchen equipment so you can customize it to your needs.
 We’ll provide the technology to track your orders effectively and efficiently.